-First signs of heart disease seen in newborns of overweight, obese mumsFebruary 27th, 2013 in Overweight and Obesity /
+First signs of heart disease seen in newborns of overweight, obese mumsFebruary 27, 2013 in Medicine & Health / Overweight and Obesity

 The walls of the body's major artery—the aorta—are already thickened in babies born to mums who are overweight or obese, finds a small study published online in the Fetal and Neonatal Edition of Archives of Disease of Childhood.